 - Make the last sl st into the side of the last st of the row, and fasten off.
 Pull yarn tight to close the knot.
 Picture 5 shows the surface sl sts worked over Colour A & B blocks.

-- Border is worked in the rnd.
+- The loop stitch border is worked in the rnd.

 - Tip: Mark the corner sts (second of the 3 corner sts) with a st marker, to keep track.